lshtm-genomics/omics-course/docs/introduction/assembly.md

 Each read consists of 4 lines, the first is the read name, the second are the bases read, the third line is ignored and the fourth is the encoded quality of each read (one character per base).

-The number of lines in each file is reported by:
+To see the number of lines in a .fastq.gz file we can run the following command:

 ```
-wc -l *
+zcat sample1_1.fastq.gz | wc -l
 ```

 and therefore the number of reads can be calculated by dividing by 4.
 The length of the first read can be calculated by running: